isaaclhk/Projects/R projects/Survival analysis of heart failure patients.md

 ggcoxzph(test)
 ```

 Based on the diagnostics given by schoenfeld residuals, "ihd" failed to meet the statistical assumption of proportional hazards (p= 0.0032).
-The results of this test is printed below.
+The result of this test is printed below.
 The failed assumption is further confirmed by reviewing the kaplan-meier plot of the "ihd" variable.

 ```
                    chisq df      p